zerodayshack/SPAdetection/README.md

 This repository contains the code to replicate the work

 _Multi-objective search to detect Software Performance anti-patterns (SPAs)_

+# SPA detection
+Execute NSGA-II to determine the optimal values of the parameters of the detection algorithms.
+It also provide the SPA instances.

 # Overview of the approach
 ![image](Approach.pdf)
 # Requireemnts